ospatil/99problems/README.md

-# ninety9problems
+# 99problems
-99 problems in Elixir
+Solution to 99 problems in Elixir.